Barbary corsairs: Number of people enslaved

-The number of slaves captured by Barbary corsairs are difficult to quantify.
-According to Robert Davis, between 1 million and 1.25 million Europeans were captured by Barbary corsairs and sold as slaves in North Africa and Ottoman Empire between the 16th and 19th centuries.
-However, to extrapolate his numbers, Davis assumes the number of European slaves captured by Barbary corsairs were constant for a 250-year period, stating:
+The number of slaves captured by Barbary corsairs is difficult to quantify.
+According to Robert Davis, between 1 million and 1.25 million Europeans were captured by Barbary corsairs and sold as slaves in North Africa and the Ottoman Empire between the 16th and 19th centuries.
+However, to extrapolate his numbers, Davis assumes the number of European slaves captured by Barbary corsairs was constant for a 250-year period, stating:

 There are no records of how many men, women and children were enslaved, but it is possible to calculate roughly the number of fresh captives that would have been needed to keep populations steady and replace those slaves who died, escaped, were ransomed, or converted to Islam.
 On this basis it is thought that around 8,500 new slaves were needed annually to replenish numbers—about 850,000 captives over the century from 1580 to 1680.
 By extension, for the 250 years between 1530 and 1780, the figure could easily have been as high as 1,250,000.